burnoutberni/systemet/README.md

 Outputs a CSV file containing all product informations available of all products that are available at the chosen Systembolaget store and calculates their APK (alcohol in ml per SEK).

+## TODO

+- [ ] Search for Systembolaget store by location or name instead of asking for storeNr
+- [ ] Instead of CSV, create pretty web platform

 Happy hacking (and drinking)!